secretstartups/handbook/sales/field-operations/gtm-resources/rules-of-engagement/index.html.md

 Mid-Market accounts are covered by three Sales motions: First Order (New Business) accounts, Named accounts, and Territory accounts:
 - **First Order Accounts:** Targeted high-potential prospect accounts, assigned to First Order Account Executives until the initial transaction is closed.
-    - **Criteria:** Account hierarchies with no active subscription (now or within the last 180 days), and 500+ Employees.
 - **Named Accounts:** High potential accounts with an active subscription, that we're looking to expand with dedicated sales resources.
 These accounts are nominated through both quantitative & qualitative analysis in Annual Planning for their growth potential.
 In addition, all `First Order` accounts will be passed over as a `Named Account` once an initial deal is closed won.
 It's important this transition occurs in a timely manner after initial deal closure, to start business expansion efforts ASAP.
 - **Territory Accounts:** All remaining Mid-Market accounts are considered Territory Accounts and will be worked by the Territory AE.
-This includes Prospects (100-499 employees), and Customers not marked as a Named Account.

 #### Override Hierarchy Routing:

 An account that is owned by a local account rep regardless of the Global Account Leader.
 We must have agreement from both ASMs via SFDC Chatter in order to move an account to a different owner than the Global Account rep. Split hierarchies will be reviewed annually to determine if they should be moved to the Global Account Rep at that time.

 - **Considerations for transferring an account to a local rep:** If the decision-making power, end users, PO and Terms (or a majority combination) are confined to the child account, the Ultimate Parent owner should hand off the account to the appropriate territory owner as this would be in the best interests of the customer and for GitLab.
 Follow the Exception Process to request Account Ownership Change.

 #### Holdover Accounts: